remkoj/optimizely-saas-starter/README.md

 ### 4. Customize the components
 By default all components are created in `src/components/cms`, you can now start modifying these components to build your site.
 The commands from step 2 are non-destructive, so you can re-run them as you define more content types within the CMS.

+The Optimizely CMS CLI contains a growing number of utilities to work directly with the content and models stored within the CMS from within your development environment.
+Run `yarn opti-cms --help` to get an overview and description of all currently available commands

 ## Debugging starter points
-- The compilation of GraphQL queries should complete with errors, if not, running `yarn compile --verbose` typically yields more detailed information on the cause of the error.
+- _GraphQL Compilation errors:_ The compilation of GraphQL queries should complete with errors, if not, running `yarn compile --verbose` typically yields more detailed information on the cause of the error.
-- Content does not update after publishing in the CMS.
+- _No updates:_ Content does not update after publishing in the CMS.
 In a deployed scenario, Optimizely Graph sends a webhook to notify the frontend of the change.
-Locally this does not work, so you need to publish manually by navigating to: `http://localhost:3000/api/content/publish?token=$OPTIMIZELY_PUBLISH_TOKEN` (replace `$OPTIMIZELY_PUBLISH_TOKEN` with the value from your .env / .env.local file).
-Run `yarn webhook:list` to see recipients of content updates.
+  - Locally this does not work, so you need to publish manually by navigating to: `http://localhost:3000/api/content/publish?token=$OPTIMIZELY_PUBLISH_TOKEN` (replace `$OPTIMIZELY_PUBLISH_TOKEN` with the value from your .env / .env.local file).
+  - On a hosted environment, the domain used to register the webhook recipient is defined by the `SITE_DOMAIN` environment variable.
+This defaults to `$VERCEL_BRANCH_URL` to make the registration successful on Vercel.
+  - Run `yarn webhook:list` to see recipients of content updates and verify that your webhook as been registered correctly.